What is the TCP/IP Model?

 Layers of the TCP/IP Model

-• Transport: Manages end-to-end data transfer and error correction.
+• Transport: Manages communication between hosts, providing for reliable data transfer and error correction.

-• Network Access: Manages physical transmission of data over network hardware.
+• Network Access: Handles the physical transmission of data over the network medium.

 TCP/IP Model vs. UDP